mbrow73/multiboundaryautomation/README.md

    The token must be stored somewhere safe (e.g. in a secret or your local environment).

-2. **Repository Setup**

-   - Ensure the automation workflows and helper scripts are present in `.github/workflows` and `.github/scripts` in your repository.
-   - Define labels `firewall-request`, `firewall-update-request` and `firewall-remove-request` in your repository, because the workflows filter on these labels.
-   - Add a secret named `FIREWALL_API_TOKEN` (or update your workflow to reference your chosen secret) containing a PAT with the scopes mentioned above.

-3. **Boundary Map**

-   - Your `boundary_map.json` defines named boundaries for IP ranges.
-When calling the boundary mapper, you can supply `--default-boundary onprem` to map unmapped IP ranges into the *on‑premises* boundary by default.
-You do **not** need to edit the script to change its default; it is safer to specify this on the command line.

 ## 2. Calling the API

 ### 2.1.
 Endpoint